Fun things to do in Japan: my 15 favourite activities

 Maid café Akihabara Tokyo - fun things to do in Japan

-If you are a fan of mangas and/or video games, this is the place you need to go to while in Tokyo.
-Even, if you are not, the Akihabara district nicknamed the electrical town due to its numerous neon lights is still a fantastic area to visit, especially if this is your first time in Japan.
-Wonder around the electronics and manga-inspired goodies shops, before daring to push the door of the other speciality of Akihabara.
+If you are a fan of manga and/or video games, the Akihabara District is the place you need to go to while in Tokyo.
+Even if you are not, the “electrical town” (nicknamed for its numerous neon lights) is still a fantastic area to visit, especially if this is your first time in Japan.
+Wander around the electronics and manga-inspired goodies shops, before daring to push the door of the other speciality of Akihabara.
+For information, this is where the Go Kart tours, inspired by Mario Kart, became famous before spreading across Japan!

 The Otaku Mecca is also famous for its maid cafés.
-At places such as @Home Café, you can enjoy all the most “kawaii” (cute) culture of Japan as girls dress up in cute maid costume serve adorable (but overpriced) food and drinks.
+At places such as @Home Café, you can enjoy all the most “kawaii” (cute) culture of Japan, as girls dress up in cute maid costumes and serve adorable (but overpriced) food and drinks.
 Some people love it, others hate it.
-I can’t help, but I like the positive vibe of the place and the cute drawing on my hot matcha latte with J-pop music in the background.
+I can’t help it, but I like the place’s positive vibe and the cute drawing on my hot matcha latte, with J-pop music in the background.

 14 – Swimming at the most beautiful beach in Japan, on Miyako Island